• Skip to primary navigation

 Substitutions/Tips

-• You can use a stand mixer instead of a hand mixer for this pumpkin cake recipe.
+• You can use a stand mixer instead of a hand mixer for this pumpkin bundt cake recipe.

 • You can use butter or oil to oil your bundt pan.
 Just add it right before adding the batter or the cake might stick (watch the video, it happens!)